220124-JavaReactAzure/philip_wentworth_p0/readme.md

 - select a character and view their statistics
 - move points from one statistic into another while viewing a selected character's statistics.
 A statistic cannot be below 3 or above 18.
 - select 2 characters and view a side by side comparison of their statistics

+## BONUS FEATURES: As a user, I can
+- Delete my own account, cascade deleting all Characters I created
+- Delete a Character I created